dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 A *model* is a class that represents data that the app manages.
 The model for this app is the `Todo` class.

-The sample app also contains the following database context class:
+The sample app contains the following database context class:

 [!code-csharp[](min-web-api/samples/6.x/todo/Program.cs?name=snippet_cntx)]